JuniorSua/Portfolio/README.md

-# Junior Suarez - Portfolio
+# Junior Suarez - Portfolio // Not Finished
 iOS Developer emphasizing in Swift and Objective-C with extensive training in Core Data, CloudKit, MapKit, HealthKit, Firebase and many other frameworks.
 I enjoy playing basketball, keeping up with technology and learning new skills.

 # Credential